Kiska (177.545E

 from the Guadalcanal landings.

 After the bloody battle of Attu left the garrison isolated, the Japanese made the decision to abandon the base.
-By 25 July 1943 the Japanese had assembled an evacuation force of 3 light cruisers, an oiler, and 11 destroyers under Kawase some 400 miles south of Kiska, where the Japanese waited for foggy weather to cover their evacuation.
+By 25 July 1943 the Japanese had assembled an evacuation force of 3 light cruisers, an oiler, and 11 destroyers under Kawase Shiro some 400 miles south of Kiska, where the Japanese waited for foggy weather to cover their evacuation.

 It was at this point that one of the most puzzling